leahkemp/pipeface/README.md

 - Aligned, sorted and haplotagged bam
 - Alignment depth per chromosome (and per region in the case of targeted sequencing)
-- Clair3 or DeepVariant SNP/indel gVCF file
+- DeepVariant SNP/indel gVCF file
-- Joint phased Clair3 or DeepVariant SNP/indel VCF file
+- Joint phased DeepVariant SNP/indel VCF file
-- Joint phased and annotated Clair3 or DeepVariant SNP/indel VCF file (hg38 only)
+- Joint phased and annotated DeepVariant SNP/indel VCF file (hg38 only)
 - Bed and bigwig base modification frequencies for complete read set and separate haplotypes (uBAM's containing base modifications only)
 - Joint phased Sniffles2 and/or un-phased cuteSV SV VCF file
 - Joint phased and annotated Sniffles2 and/or un-phased and annotated cuteSV SV VCF file (hg38 only)